fedimint/fedimint-web-sdk/README.md

 ### Packages

-- [`fedimint-client-wasm`](./packages/fedimint-client-wasm/README.md): Contains a WASM bundle with typescript bindings for the the Fedimint client (should NOT be used directly)
-- [`fedimint-client-web`](./packages/fedimint-client-ts/README.md): Wrapper around `fedimint-client-wasm` that provides a typescript interface for the Fedimint client
+- [`fedimint-web`](./packages/fedimint-client-ts/README.md): Provides a typescript interface for the Fedimint client wasm
 - `fedimint-react`: TBD

 ### Examples

+- [`vite-core`](./examples/vite-core/README.md): Wrapper around `fedimint-client-wasm` that provides a typescript interface for the Fedimint client